-i.
-Provide the citation(s) for these training requirements, including citations for both licensed and license-exempt providers.
+- b.
+Pre-Service and Ongoing Training - i.
+Provide the citation(s) for the training requirement(s), including citations for both licensed and license-exempt providers.

 Maryland has created a 5 hour Health and Safety training that incorporates all 11 standards and requirements as directed by the CCDBG.
 There is also a 3 hour online version of the training.